MicrosoftDocs/Devices-docs/surface-hub/surface-hub-install-chromium-edge.md

 6. Choose the Microsoft Edge provisioning package and select **Add**.
 7. You will see a summary of the changes that the provisioning package applies.
 Select **Yes, add it**.
 8. Wait for the Microsoft Edge installation to complete.
 Once it's installed, navigate to the Surface Hub Start menu to access the new Microsoft Edge.
+ok

-> [!NOTE]
+> [!IMPORTANT]
 >  Once installed, Microsoft Edge Dev channel will not automatically appear as a pinned app in the Surface Hub Start menu.
 Instead, users will find it under **Start** > **All Apps**.
-If you are using the default Start menu layout, you can install the **[Start Menu with the [Microsoft Edge provisioning package**](https://aka.ms/HubEdge) to add Microsoft Edge as a pinned app.
-For more information, see [**Display Microsoft Edge in the Microsoft Edge Start menu**](#display-start).
+If you are using the default Start menu layout, you can install the Start Menu with the [Microsoft Edge provisioning package](https://aka.ms/HubEdge) to add Microsoft Edge as a pinned app.
+For more information, see the section below: [Display Microsoft Edge in the Microsoft Edge Start menu](#display-start).

 > [!NOTE]
 > If there’s a newer version of Microsoft Edge available, it will be automatically updated.

 ### Install Microsoft Edge using Intune